Profile: Christopher Morley

-Dr. Morley is a medical social scientist with principal interests in health disparities, particularly those that occur in primary care settings.
-He presently serves as Vice Chair for Research and Research Instructor in the Department of Family Medicine at SUNY Upstate.
-In addition to serving as the Vice Chair for Research, Dr. Morley is the Associate Director of SALT-Net, the Department of Family Medicine's practice-based research network.
-His current work looks at how social factors such as race, gender, and insurance status affect the diagnosis and treatment of ADHD in primary care.
-Additionally, Dr. Morley has worked for a number of years on projects examining the genetics of Schizophrenia, Bipolar Disorder, and ADHD, and is currently the Co-PI of an NIH grant to collect the largest population sample of schizophrenia patients and health cases ever assembled, for the purposes of a Genome-Wide Association Study (1R01MH085548).
+Dr. Morley has also been active in mental health research, including a study of how social factors such as race, gender, and insurance status affect the diagnosis and treatment of ADHD in primary care.
+Additionally, Dr. Morley has worked for a number of years on projects examining the genetics of Schizophrenia, Bipolar Disorder, and ADHD, and was the Co-PI of an NIH grant to collect the largest population sample of schizophrenia patients and health cases ever assembled, for the purposes of a Genome-Wide Assocation Study (1R01MH085548), from 2008-2013.
 He is also a co-investigator on a HRSA AAU-Primary Care award (D54HP05462) that funds the research infrastructure for the Department of Family Medicine, including SALT-Net activities, collaboration with Pediatrics and outside investigators, and the Scholary Pairings for Academic and Research Collaboration (SPARC) program.

-Vice Chair for Research, Family Medicine
+- Associate Professor & Vice Chair for Research, Department of Family Medicine